Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Acknowledgments

 \section{Acknowledgments}

 We express our sincere gratitude to Oscar van Petten for his vital support in constructing the mechanics for the TPA setup.
-This research was funded by the Dutch Research Council (NWO).
+This research was funded by the Dutch Research Council (NWO) with co-financing from the Dutch public-private partnership (PPP) allowance for research and development in the top sector High Tech Systems and Materials (HTSM).